 Aníbal Martín Sabater “produces high quality work and provides excellent client service” according to sources.
 He is a firm favourite among many clients who praise his “great adaptability” and “attention to detail.”

-Aníbal has over 22 years of experience in international commercial and investment arbitration under all major rules.
+Aníbal has over 25 years of experience in international commercial and investment arbitration under all major rules.
 He is a the President of the UIA Commission on the Future of the Lawyer, as well as an immediate past director of the New York International Arbitration Center and immediate past chair of the International Law Committee of the Association of the Bar of the City of New York.
-He is also a member of the Center’s executive committee.
-Also, in 2019, the firm appointed him to its management group.
+He is also a member of the firm’s management committee.

 Aníbal’s cases typically involve Latin America, conflicting legal cultures, or complex factual and legal situations requiring deep analytical skills.